iTwin/itwinjs-core/docs/presentation/RelatedInstanceSpecification.md

 > **Default value:** `false`

-Specifies whether the related instance is required to exist.
-If `true`, primary instance won't be returned if the related instance doesn't exist.
+Specifies whether to omit the primary instance from the result if the other end of [`relationshipPath`](#attribute-relationshipath) does not yield any related instances.
-In SQL terms in can be compared to INNER JOIN (`isRequired: true`) vs OUTER JOIN (`isRequired: false`).

 ## Examples